 GoDaddy is one of the oldest domain registrars available today.
 Currently, it is also the largest registrar, holding over 50 million domain names.

 However, the pricing is not at all on the cheaper side.
-The most popular .com domain extension sells at around $17.99/yr, which is almost the double the price of a similar domain on Namecheap.
-The privacy protection is also not available for free.
+The most popular .com domain extension sells at around $17.99/yr, which is almost double the price of a similar domain on Namecheap.
+Privacy protection is also not available for free.